<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Katie Ashton]]></dc:creator>

-<pubDate>Fri, 08 May 2026 08:00:00 +0000</pubDate>
+<pubDate>Fri, 14 Aug 2026 10:15:24 +0000</pubDate>

-<guid isPermaLink="false">https://www.pls-solicitors.co.uk/?p=3529540</guid>
+<guid isPermaLink="false">https://www.pls-solicitors.co.uk/?p=3530805</guid>

-<p>The post <a href="https://www.pls-solicitors.co.uk/news/5-star-friday-we-didnt-hesitate-to-come-back-to-pls">5 Star Friday: &#8220;We Didn&#8217;t Hesitate to Come Back to PLS&#8221;</a> appeared first on <a href="https://www.pls-solicitors.co.uk">PLS Solicitors</a>.</p>
+<p>The post <a href="https://www.pls-solicitors.co.uk/news/five-star-friday/5-star-friday-it-really-felt-like-she-was-invested-in-our-house-purchase">5 Star Friday: &#8220;It Really Felt Like She Was Invested in Our House Purchase&#8221;</a> appeared first on <a href="https://www.pls-solicitors.co.uk">PLS Solicitors</a>.</p>

 ]]></description>